This page provides a comprehensive and impartial guide to climbing Kilimanjaro via the Rongai Route.

 Descent is via the Marangu route.

-7-day trek, climbers spend an additional acclimatization day at Mwenzi Tarn before continuing on.
+On the 7-day trek, climbers spend an additional acclimatization day at Mwenzi Tarn before continuing on.

 The Rongai route can be climbed as a six, seven or eight-day trek.
 For the seven-day trek, climbers spend an additional acclimatization day at Mwenzi Tarn before continuing on.
 Eight-day trekkers will also spend a night at Rongai Second Cave on day two before continuing on to Kikelewa Camp.

-The costs of trekking on the Rongai Route will vary based on a few factors, such as what season you choose to hike, whether you choose the six, seven or eight-day option, or whether you choose to use a Western guiding company or communicate directly with a local guiding company.
+The cost to hike Rongai Route is on average $2500.
+This cost will vary based on a few factors, such as what season you choose to hike, whether you choose the six, seven or eight-day option, or whether you choose to use a Western guiding company or work directly with a local guiding company.

-Visa, Vaccinations, Insurance etc: ~$300-$500
+- Visa, Vaccinations, Insurance etc: ~$300-$500

-Equipment (buying and hiring): ~$200-$300
+- Equipment (buying and hiring): ~$200-$300

-Flights to Kilimanjaro International Airport/Dar es Salaam/Nairobi: ~$800
+- Flights to Kilimanjaro International Airport: ~$800

-Tour Agency: About $1,800 for a cheap local agency to ~$3,500 for an expensive.
+- Tour Agency: About $1,800 for a cheap local agency to ~$3,500 for an expensive.

-Misc (additional food, unplanned travel / hotels etc): $200
+- Misc (additional food, unplanned travel / hotels etc): $200

-Total Costs: $3,200 – $5,500
+- Total Costs: $3,200 – $5,500

 A permit is required to climb Kilimanjaro, regardless of route.
 Furthermore, all trekkers must be accompanied by a guide and porters.
 If you are joining an organised tour, these will be arranged for you.